Michigan widening stadium tunnel access ahead of 2023 season - NewsBreak

 Ann Arbor has been a swimming and diving hotbed in recent years, with both Ann Arbor Pioneer and Ann Arbor Skyline winning state championships in 2022.
 Both programs look to continue that trend this season.
 Pioneer head coach Stefanie Kerska’s team has undergone a youth movement this season.
 “A...

-The Detroit Lions are making a change to their playing and practice surfaces for the 2023 season.
-FieldTurf announced on Wednesday that the Lions will upgrade to the FieldTurf CORE System at Ford Field and its Allen Park Practice Facility.
-The CORE turf system features FieldTurf's heavyweight ...
+The impressive performances continue to come in for the state’s top senior girls high school basketball players as they all compete for a chance to be crowned the next Michigan Miss Basketball award winner.
+See how the top candidates have performed through the first month of the season below....

-Emoni Bates stats: Former 5-star recruit scores 29 straight points in EMU basketball's 84-79 loss at Toledo
+Emoni Bates scores 43, including 29 straight; Eastern Michigan basketball falls at Toledo

-Emoni Bates showed his scoring pop on Tuesday night, scoring 29 consecutive points for EMU basketball in the first half of the Eagles' game at Toledo.
-The Memphis transfer and former five-star recruit finished with a career-high 43 points, including nine 3-pointers, in Eastern Michigan's 84-79 loss to the Rockets.

-2023 2-star OL Cooper Terpstra commits to Michigan State football as PWO, was committed to Grand Valley State
+Emoni Bates, the Ypsilanti native who who sojourned back to Washtenaw County to play college basketball, showed Tuesday why the Eastern Michigan community was excited to welcome him home.
+Bates scored 43 points, including 29 straight at one point, while playing all 40 minutes in EMU's 84-79 loss at Toledo...

 Comments / 0